Maniekw12/ToReadApp/README.md

 ## THINGS TO DO:
-- Develop Tests
+- Develop more tests
 - Design a New Frontend

-- Refactor API Endpoints
+## Screenshots:

 ![img.png](img.png)